barry-scott/PythonWinAppPackager/README.rst

 win_app_packager supports python 3 for win64.

+1.4.3 add support for python 3.10
+Add test for cli tzlocal.
+Kits built for 3.9 and 3.10 only.

 1.4.2 add support for python 3.9

 1.4.1 add support for python 3.8 (includes patched modulefinder.py)